JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_3/Sikand_Gumanik_Vigar_14.md

 62\.
 And an angel came down unto him _and_ spoke thus: ‘The sacred being has not allotted thee, through the constellations [^34], more daily food than this, (63) _and_ it is not possible to allot anew; (64) but, as a recompense for worship _and_ prayer, a throne whose four feet are of jewels is appointed for thee in heaven (vahi<i>s</i>t) by me, (65) _and_, if it be necessary, I _will_ give unto thee one foot of that throne.’

 66\.
-That exalter of the apostles enquired of his own wife, (67) _and_ the unfortunate _one_ spoke thus: '_It is_ better for us to be content with the scanty daily food and bad living in the worldly _existence_, (68) than if our throne, among _our_ companions in heaven, _had_ three feet; (69) but if it may occur to thee then appoint us a day's food by another mode.'
+That exalter of the apostles enquired of his own wife, (67) _and_ the unfortunate _one_ spoke thus: ‘_It is_ better for us to be content with the scanty daily food and bad living in the worldly _existence_, (68) than if our throne, among _our_ companions in heaven, _had_ three feet; (69) but if it may occur to thee then appoint us a day's food by another mode.’

 70\. _At_ the second coming of that angel he spoke thus: ‘But if I dissipate the _celestial_ sphere, and produce the sky _and_ earth anew, and construct and produce the motion of the stars anew, _still_ thenceforth _it_ is not clear whether thy destiny _will_ fall _out_ good or bad [^35].’